ruzki/Marlin/README.md

 A monumental amount of talent and effort goes into Marlin production, and thanks are due to many volunteers around the world.
 We work closely with the community, contributors, vendors, host and library developers, etc. to improve the quality, configurability, and compatibility of Marlin Firmware with a [huge variety](http://marlinfw.org/docs/configuration/configuration.html#motherboard) of boards.
 For the final 1.1 release we focused on code quality, performance, stability, and overall user experience.
 Several new features were added, many of which require no extra hardware.

+## Marlin for Overlord
+Support for DreamMaker Overlord with TMC2208 stepper drivers.
+First print test was successful but by today there are still some errors.
+ - OLED Display is shifted by two columns to the left
+ - SD Card Menu is slow
+ - Marlin Menu is very slow
+ - Buttons are reacting slow
+ - RGB light ist not working correctly, for now green light is always on

 ## Documentation

 - Visit [marlinfw.org](http://marlinfw.org/) for complete documentation on [configuration](http://marlinfw.org/docs/configuration/configuration.html), [installation](http://marlinfw.org/docs/basics/install.html), [features](http://marlinfw.org/meta/features/), and the many [G-codes](http://marlinfw.org/meta/gcode/) that Marlin supports.
 We will continue to expand the site to include in-depth articles, tutorials, and how-to videos on all of Marlin's features.